Updated: Jul 27

 A Valentine evening with 'refugees’

-A Queer Anarchist Feminist Band, tAngerine cAt powered the Refugee Valentine’s night with punk attitude and fierce vocals combining with stunning lead hurdy-gurdy and industrial-rave beats.
-One of the highlights of this night was the auction to help a migrant artist, Momodou Saine, to go through a high-cost immigration battle.
-A British lady bid £110 to buy his works: The Village and thev Baobab Groove.
-The works raised almost £400 in total with Momodou’s grateful smile.
+A Queer Anarchist Feminist Band powered the Refugee Valentine’s night with punk attitude and fierce vocals combining with stunning lead hurdy-gurdy and industrial-rave beats.
+One of the highlights of the night was the auction to support a migrant artist, Momodou Saine, to go through a high-cost immigration battle.
+A British lady bid £110 to buy his works: The Village and the Baobab Groove.
+The works raised almost £400 in total and Momodou’ satisfied with a grateful smile.

 West African Fusion band, Bakk Lamp Fall, a local international band sparked vibes in the air and brought the night to its peak, singing harmony and resilience with participants dancing without division.
 Such a beautiful scene provoked the thoughts about the very soul of humanity: we are different, so we are together.

-Categorisation of migrants and refugees by authorities has separated communities into ‘us’ and ‘them’ and has marginalized the ‘unwanted’.
-On the night of ‘Refugee Valentine’, we stopped labeling a refugee, a migrant and a local, and instead let music, art and love bring us ways to cross borders among people and to erase social exclusion within the society.
+The categorization of migrants and refugees has separated communities into ‘us’ and ‘them’ and has marginalized the ‘unwanted’.
+On the night of ‘Refugee Valentine’, we blurred the lines between a foreigner and a local.
+Instead, we let music, art and love bring us ways to cross borders among people and to enhance inclusion within the society.

-Yes, love is political, love is powerful.
-It can strengthen our agencies and break down segregation as well as bring us beyond hostile political systems to begin rebuilding a community that embraces difference and promotes inclusion.
+Love is political; love is powerful.
+It can strengthen our agencies and break down segregation as well as bring us beyond hostile political systems to begin rebuilding a community that embraces difference.